FrodoSynthesis05/RarHunt/README.md

 # RarHunt
 RarHunt is a Java application that allows you to browse the RARBG.to database of torrents.
-It utilizes the WAMP server to connect to the rarbg_db.sqlite database, providing an easy way to search and explore available torrents.
+It reads the rarbg_db.sqlite database, providing an easy way to search and explore available torrents.
 The program also includes a category filter, allowing you to narrow down your search results.

 # Features
 Browse the RARBG.to database of torrents.